-The Multi-Scale Plot Network (MSPN) described the rate, magnitude and direction of change in Australian ecosystems more comprehensively than ever before.
+The former Multi-Scale Plot Network (MSPN) described the rate, magnitude and direction of change in Australian ecosystems more comprehensively than ever before.
 The MSPN also facilitated collaboration across the ecosystem science community, creating a network of ecosystem researchers that worked openly and collaboratively rather than in isolation on individual programs.

 Based at the University of Adelaide, MSPN was the largest TERN Facility and was comprised of five sub-facilities:

 While collecting complementary data, each MSPN sub-facility addressed a different aspect of ecosystem research and collected data at different spatial, temporal and information scales.
 The synthesis and integration of these data across the MSPN as a whole allowed us to address novel ecosystem questions, and meet policy and management needs.

 The MSPN’s ‘hard’ infrastructure consisted of plot networks, incorporating existing research sites and newly established sites.
 It’s ‘soft’ infrastructure includes the development of Citizen Science apps and standard methodologies for wide implementation.
 A key component of MSPN’s work included facilitating the free and open access of data through the TERN ÆKOS system and the ASN data portal.
 This facilitation of data sharing represents a fundamental shift in the way ecosystem science has been conducted to date, and is consistent with the whole-of-TERN approach to data sharing and collaboration.

 For particular ecosystems or communities MPSN addressed the following research needs:

 |The subfacilities within the Multi-Scale Plot Network contributed information at differing resolutions and spatial scales.
 When combined with data from other TERN facilities such as AusCover, OzFlux and Eco-Informatics, this allowed for the most comprehensive analyses of Australian ecology to take place.|